-Notification icons report the arrival of new messages, calendar events, and alarms, as well as ongoing events.
+Notification icons report the arrival of new messages, calendar events, alarms, and ongoing events.
 When a notification occurs, an icon appears in the Status bar with a brief description.
 See Notification Icons on page 39 for a list of possible notification icons and their description.
-Open the Notifications panel to view a list of all the notifications.
+Open the Notification panel to view a list of all the notifications.

-To open the Notification panel drag the Status bar down from the top of the screen.
+To open the Notification panel, drag the Status bar down from the top of the screen.

-Figure 17 Notification Panel
+Figure 18 Notification Panel

-To respond to a notification, open the Notifications Panel and then touch a notification.
-The Notifications Panel closes and the subsequent activity is dependent on the notification.
+To respond to a notification, open the Notification panel and then touch a notification.
+The Notification panel closes and the corresponding app opens.

-To clear all notifications, open the Notifications Panel and then touch CLEAR ALL.
-All event-based notifications disappear.
+To clear all notifications, open the Notification panel and then touch CLEAR ALL.
+All event-based notifications are removed.
 Ongoing notifications remain in the list.

-To close the Notification Panel, swipe the Notifications Panel up.
+To close the Notification panel, swipe the Notification panel up.

-Setting Application Notifications
+Setting App Notifications

-To change notification settings for a specific app:
+To set notification settings for a specific app: